Skip to main content

 • 2022: APS Rising Star Award ("an award thar recognizes outstanding psychological scientists in the earliest stages of their career post-PhD whose innovative work has already advanced the field and signals great potential for their continued contributions") by the Association for Psychological Science

-• 2021: The World's Top 2% Scientists based on Scientific Impacts Across All Disciplines in 2020
+• 2021: The World's Top 2% Scientists based on Scientific Impacts Across All Disciplines based on the Stanford University's citation database in 2020 (see Baas et al., 2021)

 • 2021: Finalist - Dean's Research Award, Faculty of Education and Human Development, Education University of Hong Kong